Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 Traditional Banks

-Wells Fargo offers debt consolidation loans with the advantage of in-person assistance at branch locations.
+Wells Fargo offers debt consolidation loans with rates starting as low as 6.74% APR and the advantage of in-person assistance at branch locations.
 They're particularly convenient for existing customers who prefer face-to-face interactions.

 The Application Process and Required Documents